10 Symptoms of Bartter syndrome You Should Never Ignore

 In some cases, Bartter syndrome can lead to growth and developmental delays in children.
 This is due to the impact of electrolyte imbalances on overall health and well-being.
 It is important for parents and caregivers to monitor the growth and development of children with Bartter syndrome and work closely with healthcare providers to address any concerns and provide necessary support.

-● Must Read: 10 Symptoms of osteoporosis You Should Never Ignore
+● Must Read: 10 Symptoms of malaria You Should Never Ignore

 6. Nausea and Vomiting